hack-earth/swift-earth/README.md

 ### Code Context

 At any given point in the code, we want a deep context.
-This should represent the information that a human programmer might know or reference when writing the code.
-For example, our code context should include the following:
+This corresponds closely to information that a human programmer might consider important when writing the code.
+Here are some examples:
 * For each identifier in scope:
   * "Meaning" of the name.
 (When we say "meaning", imagine an embedding.)
   * Type.
 (Our information about the type should be roughly the same as our information about any identifier in scope.)